jkrshnmenon/heap_sploit/README.md

 # heap_sploit
-A wrapper for generating payloads for exploiting the unlink vulnerability in dlmalloc.
+A wrapper for generating payloads for exploitation related stuff that uses dlmalloc.
 Might be useful during CTF's